Dallas Arboretum and Botanical Garden: The Trial Gardens

 In 2002, the Dallas Arboretum became the 31st "All-America Selections Trial Garden".
 The Trial Gardens opened to the public in March 2003.
-The Trial Gardens at the Dallas Arboretum were created for the purpose of expanding research efforts and providing information to the public.
-The focus of the trial program is to grow and evaluate many different plants in the drastic climate of the Metroplex and North Central Texas.
-Information generated from the trials is provided to commercial plant producers, retailers and home gardeners.
+The Trial Gardens at the Dallas Arboretum were established to expand research efforts and provide the public with information.
+The focus of the trial program is to grow and evaluate many different plants in the diverse, occasionally extreme, North Central Texas Climate.
+Soil is considered unfavorable here, being heavy clay with high pH levels between 8.5 to 9.5.
+However, soil in the test gardens is heavily amended with compost and expanded shale.
+Information generated from the trials is provided to commercial plant producers, retailers, and home gardeners.
 Between 3,000 and 5,000 plants are trialed yearly from over 150 plant breeding companies.